A moment to remember….

 WELCOME:

-Optional: (Partner 1) and (Partner 2) thank you for your presence here today, and now ask for your encouragement and lifelong support in their decision to become husband and wife.
+(Partner 1) and (Partner 2) thank you for your presence here today, and now ask for your encouragement and lifelong support in their decision to become husband and wife or life partners.

 The marriage ceremony has been an important feature across nearly every culture, religion, generation, and society.
 We have thousands of important moments that happen throughout our lives, but this one is regarded as one so important, we acknowledge its special status by solidifying it with this ceremony.
 Why this moment?
 Because despite all of our differences, love is what we all share.
 It's the great unifier — our one universal truth.
 That no matter who we are, where we've come from, what we believe, we know this one thing: love is what we're doing right.